by Scott Mehl © Unofficial Royalty 2016

 Otto had one older sibling:

-Otto and his brother were raised primarily at Hohenschwangau Castle, brought up by nannies and servants, and had very minimal interaction with their parents, who they came to dislike.
-Despite this, their father was brutally strict, especially with Ludwig, as he was heir to the throne.
+Otto and his brother were raised primarily at Hohenschwangau Castle by nannies and servants.
+They had minimal interaction with their parents, who they came to dislike.
+Their father was brutally strict, especially with Ludwig, as he was heir to the throne.

-In 1871, Otto, along with his uncle Luitpold, represented his brother at the proclamation of the Prussian King Wilhelm I as the first Emperor of Germany at the Palace of Versailles in France.
-Despite his attendance, Otto along with his brother Ludwig did not support the establishment of the German Empire and Prussia’s prominence.
+In 1871, Otto and his uncle Prince Luitpold represented his brother at the proclamation of King Wilhelm I of Prussia as the first German Emperor at the Palace of Versailles in France.
+Despite his attendance, Otto and his brother King Ludwig II did not support the establishment of the German Empire and Prussia’s prominence.
 These views, often publicly expressed, were well known to the Prussians and the newly established German court.

-In this same period of time, Otto first began showing signs of mental illness, suffering from anxiety and depression after serving in the Franco-Prussian War.
-His illness quickly became worse, worrying the court as well as the King, who was expecting Otto to marry and provide an heir to the Bavarian throne.
-He was placed under medical supervision and reports of his condition were being passed to the German Chancellor Otto von Bismarck by spies within the Bavarian court.
+Otto first began showing signs of mental illness, suffering from anxiety and depression, after serving in the Franco-Prussian War.
+His illness quickly worsened, worrying the court and his brother King Ludwig II who was expecting Otto to marry and provide an heir to the Bavarian throne.
+Otto was placed under medical supervision and reports of his condition were passed to the German Chancellor Otto von Bismarck by spies within the Bavarian court.
 By 1872, his doctors were reporting that he was mentally ill, and the following year he was moved to isolation in the southern pavilion of Nymphenburg Palace.

 Whatever the reasons, Otto was more or less removed from the public eye.
 In 1875, he made a very public appearance at a mass in the Frauenkirche in Munich, causing a scene before being removed.
-He was then moved to Schleissheim Palace against his will.
+Otto was then moved to Schleissheim Palace against his will.
 He made his last public appearance later that year, in August 1875 at the King’s Parade.
-His condition continued to deteriorate and in 1883 he was moved for the last time, taking up residence at Fürstenried Palace which had been specially converted to provide for his confinement.
-Here, he was often visited by his brother, King Ludwig II, who insisted that Otto should be treated well and that no harm should come to him.
+His condition continued to deteriorate and in 1883 he was moved for the last time, taking up residence at Fürstenried Palace specially converted to provide for his confinement.
+Here, Otto was often visited by his brother King Ludwig II who insisted that Otto should be treated well and that no harm should come to him.

 Within a few years, King Ludwig II was also declared mentally ill by Dr. von Gudden, and their uncle Luitpold was appointed Prince Regent.
 Just days later, on June 13, 1886, Ludwig and von Gudden both died under mysterious circumstances, and Otto formally became King.
 However, because of his incapacity, Otto probably never understood that he had become king, and the regency remained in place under Prince Luitpold.

 Otto remained in isolation at Fürstenried Palace for the rest of his life.
-When Prince Luitpold died in 1912, he was succeeded by his own son Ludwig as Regent.
-The following year, Ludwig had the Bavarian constitution amended to allow for King Otto to be formally deposed.
-Thus, on November 5, 1913, Otto was formally deposed and replaced by his cousin who took the throne as King Ludwig III.
+When Prince Luitpold died in 1912, his son Prince Ludwig became Regent.
+The following year, Ludwig amended the Bavarian constitution to allow for King Otto to be formally deposed.
+On November 5, 1913, King Otto was formally deposed and replaced by his cousin who took the throne as King Ludwig III.

 King Otto died unexpectedly three years later, on October 11, 1916, aged 68, at Fürstenried Palace, as the result of a bowel obstruction.
 He was buried in the crypt at the Michaelskirche in Munich, Kingdom of Bavaria, now in the German state of Bavaria, and his heart was entombed at the Shrine of Our Lady of Altötting.